 Join a Community

 Coding contrary to its 'lone wolf' image has numerous online communities that help students learn to code.
-However, the great thing is that there massively supportive communities out there for educators too.
+However, the great thing is that they're massively supportive communities out there for educators too.
 These are professional coding platforms, meet-ups for coding enthusiasts, and so on.
 Educators can even connect to online coding fraternities.
 A good example is the Vidcode’s Educator Community.
 The power of connection is excellent and vital in the coding world.
 It enhances peer review and partnership which will have a positive impact on coding education.

 Teach and Leave